Dark2932/Thirst-Was-Tweaked/README.md

 - Modified classes like `ThirstHelper` and `WaterPurity` via Mixin to make their code logic more aligned with practical development needs and expected results.
 Common methods can be called through the `ThirstAPI` class.

-- Fixed some meaningless code that could lead to bugs, such as the modification of the `getMaxStackSize` method in `MixinItemStack` (which was essentially "Burying one's head in the sand" — changing the getter because the stack size couldn't be changed :P).
+- Fixed some meaningless code that could lead to bugs.

 ### Future Plans